 - Convert a Scan-specific Credential to a Managed Credential

 - Add a Credential to a User-defined Template

 - Edit a Credential in a User-defined Template

 Note: Tenable.io opens several concurrent authenticated connections.
 Ensure that the host being audited does not have a strict account lockout policy based on concurrent sessions.

-Note: By default, when creating credentialed scans or polices, hosts are identified and marked with a Tenable Asset Identifier (TAI).
+Note: By default, when creating credentialed scans or user-defined templates, hosts are identified and marked with a Tenable Asset Identifier (TAI).
 This globally unique identifier is written to the host's registry or file system, and subsequent scans can retrieve and use the TAI.

-This option is enabled (by default) or disabled in the Advanced -> General Settings of a scan or policy's configuration settings: Create unique identifier on hosts scanned using credentials.
+This option is enabled (by default) or disabled in the Advanced -> General Settings of a scan configuration or template: Create unique identifier on hosts scanned using credentials.